Xu Bing: Influences and themes

+Xu plays incessantly with the role, purpose, and reality of language.
+Early in his life his father would make him write a page of characters a day, encouraging him to not only copy their form to perfection, but also to capture their spirit, their essence.

-It was not until 2008 that Xu Bing set aside his post-Maoist reactionary art and invested in other topics.
+It was not until 2008 that Xu set aside his post-Maoist reactionary art and invested in other topics.
 For example, he took on environmental projects such as Forest Project, which encouraged the "uninterrupted flow of funds from developed countries to Kenya, earmarked for the planting of new trees."
-Even so, his focus is always on the effect that environmental issues have on people, such as the villages in Kenya, not necessarily the effects on the landscape or on the political situation.

 At the turn of the millennium, a new defining social pattern emerged after the terrorist attacks in the United States on 9/11, 2001.
-Tension grew between the West and the Middle East, finally exploding into what was labeled as "the War on Terror."
+Tension grew between the West and the Middle East, finally exploding into what was labeled as "the war on terror."
 This situation gave rise to social themes of anxiety and hopelessness, which eventually have seeped into the realm of the arts.
-Even so, some artists like Xu Bing chose to explore the serenity found in the midst of chaos, as illustrated in his work Where does the Dust Itself Collect?
+Even so, some artists like Xu chose to explore the serenity found in the midst of chaos, as illustrated in his work Where does the Dust Itself Collect?
 (2004, 2011).
 For this piece, the artist gathered dust from the aftermath of the collapse of the Twin Towers in New York after September 11, 2001, and uses it to recreate the gray film that covered Manhattan in the weeks following the attacks.
 Stenciled in the dust, a Buddhist poem reads, "As there is nothing from the first, where does the dust itself collect?"
-Using this tragedy as an expression of the human narrative, Xu Bing contemplates the relationship between the material and the spiritual, and he explores "the complicated circumstances created by different world perspectives."
+Using this tragedy as an expression of the human narrative, Xu contemplates the relationship between the material and the spiritual, and he explores "the complicated circumstances created by different world perspectives."